Notice of Closure of Conejos County Courthouse

 Courts in the Community is an educational outreach program that gives high school students a firsthand look at how the Colorado judicial system operates and how disputes are resolved in a democratic society.

-Since 1986, the Colorado Supreme Court Justices and Court of Appeals Judges have traveled to high schools in Colorado to hear oral arguments at each location, meeting students around the state and educating the public about their work.
-Cases are chosen specifically considering the interests of students.
+The Colorado Supreme Court Justices and Court of Appeals Judges started the program on Law Day (May 1) in 1986.
+Since then, they have traveled to high schools (and sometimes law schools and colleges) across Colorado to hear oral arguments at each location, meet students around the state and educate the public about their work.
+We select cases that are of interest to students.

-These are not mock proceedings; they are oral arguments in actual cases from which rulings are determined.
+Using curriculum designed for this program, teachers prepare students to hear oral arguments in real cases from which rulings are determined; these are not mock proceedings.
 Each Court issues its opinions anywhere from a few weeks to months after hearing the arguments.

 What happens during a court visit?

 Oral arguments are generally held in the morning.
 The formal event begins with opening remarks welcoming the audience and explaining the format of the proceedings.
 The court hears two oral arguments during the visit.
 A question-and-answer session between the students and participating lawyers follows each argument.
 The judges or justices join the open dialogue with the students at the conclusion of the second session.
-A luncheon traditionally hosted by the local bar associations, school, and court wraps up the activities.
-During this lunch, students selected by their teachers have the opportunity to eat and converse with the justices or judges.
-Participating lawyers and members of the community can also be invited, depending upon resources.
-The entire visit generally lasts four to five hours.
+A luncheon hosted by the courts and the school wraps up the activities.
+During lunch, students selected by their teachers have the opportunity to talk to the justices or judges about their path to the judiciary, what it's like to be a judge and more.
+The visit generally lasts four to five hours.

 How is a Supreme Court visit different from a Court of Appeals visit?